amast09/blog/content/blog/react-drag-and-drop.md

 +++
 date = "2017-06-24T11:14:35-05:00"
 title = "React Drag and Drop"
-description = "Implementing a simple generic order-able list using react the react-dnd library" tags = [ "react", "react-dnd", "Javascript" ] categories = [ "Development", "Javascript", "How To" ]
+description = "Implementing a simple generic order-able list using react-dnd" tags = [ "react", "react-dnd", "Javascript" ] categories = [ "Development", "Javascript", "How To" ]
 +++